Why Can't I Add Music To My Instagram Story? Here Are The Steps You Should Take

 On Thursday, June 28, Instagram announced the very exciting news that you can now add music to your Instagram Story.
 If you're anything like me, you might head right to the Story camera in your IG app to start curating the coolest Stories yet.
 Don't worry if you hit a snag and can't seem to find the new music feature in Stories, because there is likely an easy fix.
 Nevertheless, you might ask, "Why can't I add music to my Instagram Story?"

-To access the newly released music feature in Stories, go to the App Store or Google Play, and update your Instagram app to version 51.
-The music feature in Stories is available for iOS and Android with the rollout to select countries on June 28.
+To access the newly-released music feature in Stories, go to the App Store or Google Play and update your Instagram app to the latest version.
+The music feature in Stories is available to iOS and Android users in select countries as of June 28, 2018.
 Updating the IG app should give you the ability to select the new "Music" sticker from the sticker tray in the Instagram camera.
 If you don't see it after updating, there's no need to panic.

 Sometimes, you need to sign out of the app and force-quit, then open Instagram up again to sign back in.
-If that still doesn't bring you to the sweet, sweet update that is music in Stories, you can delete your Instagram app entirely, and then reinstall the app on your phone, per Instagram.
-If you are in Australia, New Zealand, France, Germany, Sweden, the United Kingdom, or the United States, the update should be available to you on June 28.
+If that still doesn't bring you to the sweet, sweet update that is music in Stories, you can delete your Instagram app entirely, and then reinstall the app on your phone.
+If you are in Australia, New Zealand, France, Germany, Sweden, the United Kingdom, or the United States, the update should be available to you on June 28, 2018.
 With big updates like this one, the rollout can be gradual, so you can also periodically check your IG app to see if it's arrived for you.
 Trust me: It is so worth the wait.

 While you're waiting for your Instagram app to reinstall on your phone, I'll explain a little bit more what this new music feature in Stories is all about.
 First of all, it's awesome, because you can basically create a soundtrack to the photos and videos in your Instagram Story.
 Plus, you have control over exactly which part of a song you want to play when your followers open up your Story.